verena-mayer-97/gd_final_proj/README.md

 ## Note

-Please note that when I downloaded the GitHub repository as a ZIP file, the file _grammar\_19.lfg_ could not be accessed from Windows PowerShell whith its containing folder still in my _Downloads_ folder.
-After extracting the ZIP to another folder on my local computer, the grammar file could be accessed and parsed the testfile as expected.
-Should or any other error occur during the evaluation of my assignment, please do not hesitate to contact me: verena.2.mayer@uni-konstanz.de
+Please note that when I downloaded the GitHub repository as a ZIP file, the file _grammar\_19.lfg_ could not be accessed from Windows PowerShell with its containing folder still in my _Downloads_ folder.
+After extracting the ZIP to another folder on my local computer, the grammar file could be accessed and it parsed the testfile as expected.
+Should this or any other error occur during the evaluation of my assignment, please do not hesitate to contact me: verena.2.mayer@uni-konstanz.de